Generic Dynamics of Mean Curvature Flows with Asymptotically Conical Singularities

-In application, we want to iterate Proposition \ref{LmCM3} on a long period of time, which requires that $|u(\cdot,T+t)|_{C^{2,\al}}<\dt$ on $\Sigma^r$ for $t$ in that period of time.
-However, $|u(\cdot,T+t)|_{C^{2,\al}}$ may become very large if $t$ is large, so Proposition \ref{LmCM3} can only be used on a short time period $[T,T+\tau]$.
-It may happen that the $Q$-norm did not acquire sufficient growth over such time interval.
-To overcome this difficulty, in this section, we prove items (1) and (2) of Proposition \ref{ThmDynamics}.
-The key point is to interpolate the higher derivative estimate of Ecker-Huisken with the $Q$-norm to bound the $C^{2,\al}$-norm.
-Similar argument was used in \cite{Sc}, \cite{CM3} and \cite{CS}.
-We cite the following interpolation Lemma from \cite[Appendix B]{CM3}.
-It is mentioned in \cite[Appendix B]{CM3} that the result also extend to a hypersurface with scale-invariant curvature bound. \begin{lemma} There exists $C$ only depending on $\Sigma$ and $r$ such that, if $u$ is a $C^\ell$ function on $\Sigma^r$, then we have for $a_{\ell,n}=\frac{\ell}{\ell+n}$, $b_{\ell,n}=\frac{\ell-1}{\ell+n}$, $c_{\ell,n}=\frac{\ell-2}{\ell+n}$
+In application, we want to iterate Proposition \ref{LmCM3} on a long period of time, which requires that $\|u(\cdot,T+t)\|_{C^{2,\al}}<\dt$ on $\Sigma^r$ for $t$ in that period of time.
+However, $\|u(\cdot,T+t)\|_{C^{2,\al}}$ may become very large if $t$ is large, so Proposition \ref{LmCM3} can only be used on a short time period $[T,T+\tau]$.
+It may happen that the $Q$-norm does not acquire sufficient growth over such a time interval.
+To overcome this difficulty, in this subsection, we prove items (1) and (2) of Proposition \ref{ThmDynamics}.
+The key point is to interpolate the higher derivative estimate of Ecker-Huisken with the $Q$-norm to bound the $C^{2,\al}$ norm.
+A similar argument was used in \cite{Sc}, \cite{CM3} and \cite{CS}.
+We cite the following interpolation lemma from \cite[Appendix B]{CM3}.
+It is mentioned in \cite[Appendix B]{CM3} that the result also extends to a hypersurface with scale-invariant curvature bounds. \begin{lemma} There exists $C$ only depending on $\Sigma$ and $r$ such that if $u$ is a $C^\ell$ function on $\Sigma^r$, then we have for $a_{\ell,n}=\frac{\ell}{\ell+n}$, $b_{\ell,n}=\frac{\ell-1}{\ell+n}$, $c_{\ell,n}=\frac{\ell-2}{\ell+n}$

 \end{lemma}